NoBlackBoxes/LastBlackBox/course/bootcamp/day_4/Afternoon.md

 ---------------------------
 We prepared the script "detect_whistling.py" for you.
 Within this script, the incoming audio signal should be analyzed and the robot should react if a whistling is detected.
 Therefore, you have to add the missing lines of code.
-Let the robot move forward if a whistling is detected and stop if the whistling stops.
+Let the robot move forward if a given frequency (e.g. whistling) is detected and stop if the whistling stops.
 You can now also try to detect whistling with different frequencies and let the robot dance, for example.

-Pro-Task 1:
+Pro-Tasks:
 ------------------------------------------------------------------

+* Try to use the LED to report the frequency.
+* You may also create PWM signals for the motors such that the higher you whistle/making sound/sing, the faster it goes.
+* Try to detect specific patterns, e.g. a high and low pitch to create an action